Modifying Automatic Deck Framing

 - For a walkout basement, choose Walls with Footings as the Foundation Type and specify a wall height sufficient for a full height basement.

 - In this example, a Min Wall Height of 101 1/2" is used.

-For more information about creating a walkout basement in sloping terrain, see Article #376: How to create a walk-out basement.
+For more information about creating a walkout basement in sloping terrain, see the Related Articles section below.